rli012/GDCRNATools/README.md

 #### 6.2.5 Pathview

-Users can visualize a pathway map with `pathview()` function in the [pathview](https://bioconductor.org/packages/release/bioc/html/pathview.html)[@LuoPathviewBioconductorpackage2013] package.
+Users can visualize a pathway map with `pathview()` function in the [pathview](https://bioconductor.org/packages/release/bioc/html/pathview.html)(Luo and Brouwer 2013) package.
 It displays related many-genes-to-many-terms on 2-D view, shows by genes on BioCarta & KEGG pathway maps.
 Gradient colors can be used to indicate if genes are up-regulated or down-regulated.

 ```{r pathview, message=FALSE, warning=FALSE, eval=TRUE}
 deg <- deALL$logFC